alirezabj/Part2-Exercise2/README.md

 # Part2-Exercise2

-For this exercise, in order to solve the two roles, the principle of encapsulation will be employed.
-This involves creating a distinction between read-only access (for customers) and editable access (for staff) by designing separate mechanisms for each role.
+For this exercise, in order to solve the two tasks, I will employ the principle of encapsulation.
+In other words, I will design separate mechanisms to provide library customers with read-only access, while giving library staff the ability to edit.

 ## Mechanisms and Approach
 #### Read-Only Access for Customers
-Customers should have access to read-only views of Book objects, ensureing they can search for and view book information without modifying it.
+Customers need to view book details, but they should not be able to change any information.

-Mechanism: Create an immutable view of the Book object using an interface or a wrapper class that exposes only getter methods for the fields.
+Mechanism: Create a read-only version of the Book object using an interface or a wrapper class that only allows access to the book's details through getter methods.

 Consequences:
 1. Customers can only retrieve book information but cannot modify it.
 2. The internal state of the Book object remains protected.

 #### Editable Access for Library Staff
-Library staff should have access to the full functionality of the Book class, including methods for modifying its fields.
+Library staff should be able to update or fix book information when needed

-Mechanism: Provide setter methods in the Book class that allow staff to update or delete book information.
-Staff operations are controlled through methods that validate changes and ensure class invariants are maintained.
+Mechanism: Allow staff to use the full Book class, which includes setter methods to modify the fields.
+These setter methods validate any changes to ensure the data stays correct.

 Consequences:
 1. Staff can update the database but must adhere to the defined class invariants.
-2. All modifications go through validation to preserve data integrity.
+2. Every change is carefully validated to ensure the information in the database stays reliable

 #### Speficiations